SheaCardozo/starter-hugo-academic/content/project/Graddy/index.md

 ---
 title: Graddy
 summary: I create is a basic ML framework implemented from scratch in Python.
+It comes with an implementation of AutoGrad, data structures for Tensors and Modules, basic deep learning layers such as Linear and Convolutional layers with ReLU and SoftMax activations, and optimizer classes for SGD and SGD with Momentum.
 tags:
 date: "2023-04-27"